 how to convert from one business entity to another

 doing business beyond your state

 Making the right choice will affect your bottom line in many ways -- from what you pay in taxes to your ability to seek money from investors.
-In LLC or Corporation?, you'll find real-world conversion and formation scenarios that help to display all the options available to you.
+LLC or Corporation? is packed with real-world examples to help you make the best choice for your company.